 Upon written request, students will be issued a transcript within 30 days after verification of completion of program requirements, as long as all tuition and school fees are paid in full.
-The initial transcript is \$10.
-Each additional transcript is \$5.
-If a student requires a transcript sconer than two weeks, there is a \$100 administrative fee for expedited requests.
-Written requests for verification of third-year status and an interim transcript must be submitted to the Registrar at least 30 days before the NCCAOM exam application deadline.
+Each transcript is \$10.
+If a student requires a transcript sooner than two weeks, there is a \$100 administrative fee for expedited requests (not including costs for expedited shipping).
 Tuition payments must be current before a transcript may be issued.

-In cases of withdrawal from the program, students must successfully complete all assignments, pass all end-of-year exams and receive a grade of "AC" on year-end evaluations before receiving credit on a transcript.
+In cases of withdrawal from a program, students must successfully complete all assignments, pass all end-of-year exams and receive a grade of "AC" on year-end evaluations before receiving full credit on a transcript.